Apple Founder Steve Jobs, didn't let his kids use the iPad, or really any product their dad invented.

 Sadly, the key decision-making region of our brain (prefrontal cortex) doesn’t fully mature until the age of 25.
 It becomes more important that the young should be equipped with the necessary skills and knowledge to make the choice of what to focus on.

-If left unchallenged, the deprivation of our focus due to commercial interest on our attention would create a chasm of a generation of a large base of low skilled and attention deprived workforce and on the other hand, an small elite group of executives, who can make full use of technological advances, and at the same time benefiting from laser sharp focus.
+If left unchallenged, the deprivation of our focus due to commercial interest on our attention would create a chasm of a generation of a large base of low skilled and attention deprived workforce and on the other hand, a small elite group of executives, who can make full use of technological advances, at the same time benefiting from laser sharp focus.

 This is happening already, with 7-33% of undergraduates taking smart drugs to boost their focus.
 Whereas these drugs were originally developed to treat attention deficit problems.